Barry Moore (American politician): Early life and education

 Moore was born in Coffee County, Alabama, on September 26, 1966.
 He grew up on a farm in Coffee County, and attended Enterprise State Community College.
 He later attended Auburn University, where he received a Bachelor of Science degree in agricultural science in 1992.
 While attending Auburn, Moore enlisted in the Alabama National Guard.

 Early career

 In 1998, Moore founded Barry Moore Industries, a waste hauling company.

 Alabama House of Representatives

 Moore entered politics in 2010 at the urging of then-chair of the Alabama Republican Party Mike Hubbard.
 Moore was elected to the Alabama House of Representatives in 2010, defeating Democratic incumbent Terry Spicer.

 In April 2014, Moore was arrested for felony perjury and lying to authorities during a grand jury investigation into Hubbard.
+Moore was recorded threatening another candidate for his seat, Josh Pipkin, allegedly at Hubbard's behest.
+Moore told Pipkin that Hubbard would eliminate a job incentive program in Enterprise, Alabama, and bring "holy hell" on Pipkin if he did not end his campaign.
 Moore was acquitted of all charges.